Map-based Millimeter-Wave Channel Models: An Overview, Hybrid Modeling, Data, and Learning: Introduction

-In recent years, researchers have utilized ray-tracing (RT) not only to evaluate hardware (HW) testbeds but also to validate the theoretical performance of 5G vital technologies~\cite{WM_EuCNC,Jang_WCM16,SIM_MCOM,Kwon_TMTT,RTmmwave_JSAC}.
-RT has the feasibility of modeling requirements and reasonable agreement with HW measurements~\cite{Rappaport_SiteSpecific,VTM_SiteSpecific,ComMag_METIS,RTmmwave_JSAC,WiSE_JSAC}.
-Designing map-based mm-Wave channel models that utilize RT have gathered momentum instead of the conventional geometry-based stochastic channel models (GSCMs) that only support particular modeling requirements.
-NYU WIRELESS developed the statistical spatial channel model (SSCM) by complementing HW channel measurements using RT~\cite{SSCM_TMTT}.
+Map-based mm-Wave channel models that utilize ray-tracing (RT) have gathered momentum.
+These models serve as a way to model the irregular layouts of small cells and to support new applications' link types, including device-to-device (D2D), vehicle-to-everything (V2X), and air-to-everything (A2X).
+Moreover, researchers have utilized RT not only to evaluate hardware (HW) testbeds~\cite{Kwon_TMTT, YJ_ComMag18,RTmmwave_JSAC} but also to validate the theoretical performance of vital 5G technologies~\cite{Lim_WCM18}, since RT can cover a wide range of modeling specifications and has only a minor discrepancy with HW measurements~\cite{Rappaport_SiteSpecific,ComMag_METIS,RTmmwave_JSAC,WiSE_JSAC}.
+Some popular mm-Wave channel models have also adopted RT techniques or map-based models.
+For example, NYU WIRELESS developed the NYUSIM model by complementing HW channel measurements with RT~\cite{SSCM_TMTT}.
 The METIS group proposed a map-based channel model supporting various modeling requirements of 5G~\cite{METISmodel}.
-The 3GPP model adopted the hybrid of GSCM and map-based channels model~\cite{3GPP_mmwave}, which was accepted to the ITU-R IMT-2020 evaluation report.
+The 3GPP model adopted a hybrid of a GSCM and a map-based model~\cite{3GPP_mmwave}, which was accepted in the ITU-R IMT-2020 evaluation report.

+Before adopting the hybrid channel model, the engineers behind the 3GPP model discussed many kinds of hybrid channel modeling methods that differed in both generating and combining the channel parameters of a GSCM and a map-based model.
+Since such methods not only result in different modeling objectives, including characteristics of the channel parameters and complexities of the modeling procedure, but also have the potential to be used in different venues, how to appropriately categorize these methods remains an open area for study at 3GPP to make the modeling objective of each hybrid approach clear.
+Note that the conventional classifications of map-based channel models have not specifically categorized hybrid models, although they have included two categories, a deterministic (and/or semi-deterministic) channel model and a hybrid channel model between the first category and a GSCM.

+Recently, researchers have utilized map-based channels to evaluate the accuracy of machine learning-based algorithms and to consider practical scenarios~\cite{Klautau_18ITA}.
+Machine learning-based algorithms are used for searching a pattern of certain parameters.
+Training data for evaluating this algorithm should have user- or cell-specific information, which means map-based channel models are attractive candidates of training data.